parrt/cs601/projects/doublekey.md

 ## Requirements

 The exact external behavior of your classes should follow the javadoc comments in the interface definition.
 Your hash table should be a fixed size array of "buckets" that stores all key/value pairs with the same hash value.
 There is no need to enlarge the number of buckets for this project.
 Order matters for the keys. key1,key2 is different than key2,key1.
+Order of ``put()`` does *not* matter.
 For your hash function, you can use:

 ```
 key1.hashCode() << 7 + key2.hashCode()